DinoChiesa/get-gcp-id-token/README.md

 # Examples: How to Get a GCP ID Token

-This repo contains code examples that illustrate how to get a GCP ID token programmatically, specifically from a Service Account key file.
+This repo contains code examples that illustrate how to get a GCP ID token programmatically, sometimes using a Service Account key file, and sometimes not.

 Within Google Cloud, services you host in Cloud Run, or functions you host in Cloud Functions, or any service protected behind Identity Aware Proxy (IAP), rely on ID tokens for authentication.
 (These scenarios are summarized [here](https://cloud.google.com/docs/authentication/get-id-token))